tbultel/modbus-binding/docs/4-running_and_testing.md

 ## Adding your own config

 Json config file is selected from *afb-binder --name=afb-midlename-xxx* option.
-This allows you to switch from one json config to the other without editing any file. *'middlename'* is use to select a specific config.
-As example *--name='afb-myrtu@lorient-modbus'* will select *modbus-myrtu@lorient-config.json*.
+This allows you to switch from one json config to the other without editing any file. *'middlename'* is used to select a specific config.
+For example *--name='afb-myrtu@lorient-modbus'* will select *modbus-myrtu@lorient-config.json*.

 You may also choose to force your config file by exporting CONTROL_CONFIG_PATH environnement variable.
 For further information, check binding controller documentation [here](../../developer-guides/controllerConfig.html)